This step of the wizard is available if you selected a simple media pool at the Full Backup step of the wizard.

 - As new backup file appear: the tape job will monitor the source jobs.
 As soon as the source job creates a new backup, the job will write this backup to tape.

-If necessary, you can define the time interval during which the backup to tape job must not archive data.
-These can be hours when backup repositories are busy with other tasks (backup jobs writing to repositories or backup copy jobs reading from repositories).
-To define prohibited time for the backup to tape job, click the Schedule button and define the time when the job is allowed and prohibited to run.
+If necessary, you can limit the time when the backup to tape job can start with a schedule.
+You can restrict start of the backup to tape jobs when backup repositories are busy with other tasks (backup jobs writing to repositories or backup copy jobs reading from repositories).
+Schedule is set for backup to tape jobs start.
+Jobs that have started during the allowed time interval will continue working on restricted hours.
+To define prohibited time for the backup to tape job start, click the Schedule button and define the time when the job is allowed and prohibited to start.

 If you have scheduled the job to run at the specific time daily or monthly, consider configuring wait timeout value.
 Select the If some linked backup jobs are still running, wait for up to check box and specify the new timeout.
 When a backup to tape job starts, Veeam Backup & Replication checks the status of the source jobs.
 If a source job is still writing data to the source repository, the backup to tape job will wait for the specified time interval.